Application Modernization

 What is application modernization?

-• Rehosting (Lift and Shift): Moving applications to a cloud environment without altering the code.
+• Rehosting (Lift and Shift): Migrate applications to a cloud environment without modifying code.

-• Refactoring: Restructuring and optimizing code to improve performance and adaptability.
+• Refactoring: Optimize and restructure existing code to improve performance.

-• Rearchitecting: Changing the core structure of an application to align with modern frameworks.
+• Rearchitecting: Overhaul the application’s architecture to align with modern standards.

 Why is enterprise application modernization important?

-• Security risks: Legacy systems are more vulnerable to cyber threats and compliance failures.
+• Security: Legacy apps are more prone to breaches and compliance risks.

-• User experience gaps: Modern users expect intuitive, responsive, and cloud-enabled applications.
+• User Experience: Modern users expect fast, intuitive, and cloud-based experiences.

 Don’t know how to code?
 You can still build apps without depending on IT.

-How to determine if an app or a product needs modernization?
+How to determine if an app needs modernization

 Not every application needs a complete overhaul.
 Businesses must evaluate their existing systems based on several key factors: